thyaguster/NoRecoilApex/Readme.md

-Latest Changes - 01/05/2019
+Latest Changes - 17/05/2019
+- Added a way to switch the recoil pattern using the mousewheel.
+- Removed Auto-Fire.
+- Replaced Wingman with Prowler. (only hop-up pattern for now, thanks to golfhjhj)
+- Updated the following recoils: R301, R99, Devotion. (thanks to golfhjhj)

+Previous changes:
 - Added Havoc Turbocharger.
 (To enable Turbocharger double press your Havoc F# key quickly.)
 - Added recoil for Hemlok single fire.
 (To enable Hemlok single fire double press your Hemlok F# key quickly.)
 - Added recoil for Devotion.
 - Fixed an error on Havoc selection.

-Previous changes:
 - Fixed the issue brought by last update where you had to press multiple times to select a weapon.
 - Updated Havoc recoil pattern. (thanks to MoDPOwer)
 - Added Havoc. (still needs work, but I have limited time now.)